ispc-lab/SeFMol/README.md

 - 🏆 **March 2026**: **SeFMol** was accepted by *Science Advances*.

-- 🚀 **May 2025**: We released **SeMol**, a tool for rapidly generating high-affinity molecules with desired properties for specific protein pockets.
+- 🚀 **May 2025**: We released **SeFMol**, a tool for rapidly generating high-affinity molecules with desired properties for specific protein pockets.

 ## Key Features